saisruthi3792/fortinet/README.md

 # fortinet
-Fortinet package consists os solutions for the first four questions.
+Fortinet project consists os solutions for the first four questions.
 1. Reversing the linked list
 2. Sum of multi dimensional array
 3. Splitting the linked list into k groups
 4. Implements of Singleton pattern
+   Sigleton pattern is explained in ReadMe.txt file that is inside com.singleton.implementation package.

+MockJunitExample project consists of Junit tests for unit testing the service layer in Spring+Hibernate project.
+The use of mocking the database layer for testing the service layer is explained in ReadMe.txt file inside the project.